ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 Numeric data can be represented as either an `int` (integer) or `float` object.
 An integer is simply a whole number, such as 0, 3, 3000...
-When we assign as whole number to a variable, python will use the int class:
+When we assign as whole number to a variable, Python will use the int class:
 ```{code-cell}
 a = 4
 ```

-We can see the type of an object in python using the `type` function:
+We can see the type of an object in Python using the `type` function:
 ```{code-cell}
 type(a)
 ```

-We can also explicitly construct an int object in python:
+We can also explicitly construct an int object in Python:
 ```{code-cell}
 b = int(4)
 ```